NikEgert/Docker_Backup/README.md

 1. **File Backup**:
    - Validates the existence of the source directory and file.
    - Creates the destination directory if it doesn’t exist.
-   - Copies the file to the destination directory with a new name formatted as `filename_YYYY-MM-DD.tar`.
+   - Copies the file/directory to the destination directory with a new name formatted as `filename_YYYY-MM-DD.tar`.

 2. **Old File Cleanup**:
-   - Iterates through the files in the destination directory.
+   - Iterates through the `.tar` files in the destination directory.
-   - Parses the dates from the file names.
+   - Parses the dates from the file/directory names.
    - Deletes files older than the specified number of days.

 ## Requirements